Linden, Alabama

 Linden is a city in and the county seat of Marengo County, Alabama, United States.
 The population was 1,930 at the 2020 census, down from 2,123 at the 2010 census.

 History

 Settled prior to 1818, the community was first known as "Screamersville", since the cry of wild animals could still be heard during the night.
 It became the county seat in 1819 and was then known as the "Town of Marengo".
 This was changed to "Hohenlinden" in 1823, to honor the county's earliest European settlers, French Bonapartist refugees to the Vine and Olive Colony.
 The name commemorated the battle in 1800 at Hohenlinden, Bavaria, where the French defeated the armies of both Austria and Bavaria.
-The spelling was later shorten to just Linden.
+The spelling was later shortened to just "Linden."

 Geography

 Linden is located in central Marengo County at 32°18′4″N 87°47′34″W (32.301154, −87.792650).
 It is 16 mi south of Demopolis, the largest city in Marengo County, 11 mi west of Thomaston, and 28 mi north of Thomasville.

 According to the U.S. Census Bureau, the city has a total area of 3.6 sqmi, of which 0.03 sqmi, or 0.94%, are water.
 The city drains north to Chickasaw Bogue, a west-flowing tributary of the Tombigbee River, and south to Sycamore Creek, a tributary of Chickasaw Bogue.